apache/shenyu-website/content/en/projects/shenyu/sign-plugin/index.md

 ## Add AK/SK

-* In shenyu-admin --> In authentication management, click `Add` to add a new AK/SK。
+* In shenyu-admin --> In authentication management, click `Add` to add a new AK/SK。please refer to: [Authentication](../authority-management).

 ## Implementation of Gateway Technology